 About the Occupational Therapy department

-We aim to enhance, enable and empower young people’s participation in daily tasks by helping them adapt to the challenges they face as a result of illness, developmental delay or disability.
+We aim to enhance, enable and empower young people’s participation in daily activities by helping them adapt to the challenges they face as a result of illness, developmental delay or disability.

 What does this mean?